kaist-cp/cs431/README.md

     + Log in with your student id and the new password.
       If you cannot, please contact the head TA in the chat.

-    + Sign [the honor code](https://gg.kaist.ac.kr/quiz/73/) by September 10th.
-      Otherwise, you will be expelled from the class.

 ### Rules